SuffolkLITLab/EfileProxyServer/docs/tyler_codes.md

 ## System codes

+From Tyler's documentation:

+> System codes define system wide behaviors and capabilities of the EFM

-System codes are technically not dependent on any specific court, and are available system wide.
-In practice, most of these codes can be changed on a per-court basis, so it's not wise to only get the system codes.
+System codes are available _jurisdiction_ wide (i.e., all of Illinois), and technically not dependent on any specific court.
+In practice, all of these codes (except `location` and `error`) can be changed on a per-court basis, so it's not wise to only get the system codes.
+They are treated differently internally and in Tyler's documentation, so there are here as well.

 ### Location